 Furthermore, your appointment with an Osteopathic doctor will be treated the same as it is with any other doctor by your Medicare provider or if you have private insurance.

-The fundamental difference between an OD and an MD is that the prior will use osteopathic manipulative treatment or OMT as it is called to treat illnesses.
-ODs strongly believe that the tightness and restriction in the muscles and nerves lead to various other physical issues.
+The fundamental difference between a DO and an MD is that the prior will use osteopathic manipulative treatment or OMT, as it is called, to treat illnesses.
+DOs strongly believe that the tightness and restriction in the muscles and nerves lead to various other physical issues.
 That’s why the doctor will use their hands to move your joints and tissue to correct restrictions like if you have a problem with your range of motion.

-ODs are trained to use around 40 techniques for myofascial release, soft tissue, osteopathic cranial manipulation, and muscle energy.
+DOs are trained to use around 40 techniques for myofascial release, soft tissue, osteopathic cranial manipulation, and muscle energy.
 Many people report that this natural treatment has helped them deal with pain and other issues without prescription medication.
 Many have also reported avoiding surgery.
-Speaking of pain, OD is highly beneficial for treating muscle pain, but it can also treat many other issues like:
+Speaking of pain, OMT is highly beneficial for treating muscle pain, but it can also treat many other issues like:

 Today, there are also many DOs that will treat earaches, colic, etc. At present, a relatively small number of studies have looked at using OMT in infants and children.

 It is important to state that some people may feel sore a day or so after being treated.
 But there are no significant adverse effects associated with OMT.
 Currently, DO and MD practices are similar to conventional medicine.
-If you are interested in the OMT aspect for treatment of your ailments, check with your DO before making an appointment as not all DO’s practice OMT as a routine anymore.
+If you are interested in the OMT aspect for treatment of your ailments, check with your DO before making an appointment as not all DOs practice OMT routinely anymore.